Beside Osaka Attractions, you may want to check out other relevant articles:

 9. Osaka Aquarium Kaiyukan

-Osaka Aquarium Kaiyukan is one of the largest aquarium in the world.
-A total of 27 tanks in 16 main exhibit showcases marine life in a different habitat.
-The centre tank which is 9 meters deep is also home to the aquarium main attraction – whale sharks.
+Osaka Aquarium Kaiyukan is one of the largest aquariums in the world.
+A total of 27 tanks in 16 main exhibits showcase marine life in different habitats.
+The center tank which is 9 meters deep is also home to the aquarium’s main attraction – whale sharks.

 Book Online: Osaka Aquarium ticket